ml995/ml995.github.io/_posts/2023-03-14-traverse_triangle.md

 Here is a [link](https://gist.github.com/lchen91/7cb8adad9ede50aa41150bb73a7c31fd) to the code for the simulation.

-**Follow-Up Question:** what is the expected number of moves for a tetrahedron $ABCD$ in which the ant starts at vertex $A$ and moves with equal probability to any of the other three vertices at each moment, until it has visited all six edges for the first time
+**Follow-Up Question:** what is the expected number of moves for a tetrahedron $ABCD$ in which the ant starts at vertex $A$ and moves with equal probability to any of the other three vertices at each moment, until it has visited all six edges for the first time?